aiplanethub/introduction-to-data-visualization/matplotlib/105-Basic Plots I - Scatter Plot, Line Plot.md

-# Basic Plots

-* The terms Plot, Chart and Graph partly overlap, they are used somewhat loosely, and in that overlap there isn't really any significant difference that you need to know right now.
+* The terms Plot, Chart, and Graph partly overlap, they are used somewhat loosely, and in that overlap, there isn't really any significant difference that you need to know right now.
-* Therefore, there’s no need to be confused if you find Bar Plot, Bar Graph and Bar Chart being used interchangeably at places.
+* Therefore, there’s no need to be confused if you find Bar Plot, Bar Graph, and Bar Chart being used interchangeably at places.
 * Let’s have a look at the commonly used plots in Matplotlib now.